 - a small cross body bag for evenings out.
 I feel more secure with a cross body bag.

-- packing cubes for clothes
+- packing cubes for clothes – these will revolutionise your packing!

 - sunglasses – always cheapies as I lose and replace sunglasses time and time again travelling.
 Everyone loves a pair of ‘Roy Bons’ right?!